ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 ### Step 7: Create, Publish and Consume a Pipeline

 In this step, a Jupyter Notebook provided as a starter file was used to create, publish and consume a pipeline using Azure Python SDK.
 The notebook was uploaded to the Azure ML studio and all the variables were updated to use the same **keys**, **URL**, **dataset**, **cluster**, and **model names** as created in the preceeding steps using AutoML.
 The *config.json* file was downloaded and saved in the current working directory.
-The cells of the notebok were run through to create a pipeline that is visible in the Pipelines section of Azure ML studio.
-The pipeline was verified to be *Active* and *Running* in the Azure ML studio.
+The cells of the notebok were run through to create a pipeline that is visible in the Pipelines section of the Azure ML studio.
+The pipeline was verified to be *Active* and *Running* as shown:

 #### a.
 Pipeline section of the Azure ML studio showing created pipeline